|I was told not to smile for this

 Do I write book reviews?

 Tough question.
-Technically yes since I wrote one for Eli and the mystery of the Hallowshine dragon by Eve Cabanel and The Last Keeper, Book One of J.V.
-Hilliard's Warminster Series; and I suppose I end up writing an informal book review for everything I read.
-Yet, as was the case with the Monarchies of God by Paul Kearney, the Novels of Tiger and Del by Jennifer Roberson, The Bone Queen by Alison Croggon, George R. R. Martin's A Song of Ice and Fire, and even The Book of Dust by Sir Philip Pullman, I do the same for books I quit and am seldom complementary.
+Technically yes since I wrote one for Eli and the mystery of the Hallowshine dragon by Eve Cabanel, The Last Keeper, by J.V.
+Hilliard, and The Gathering Storm by David Doersch; and I suppose I end up writing an informal book review for everything I read.
+Yet, as was the case with the Monarchies of God by Paul Kearney, The Bone Queen by Alison Croggon, George R. R. Martin's A Song of Ice and Fire, and even The Book of Dust by Sir Philip Pullman, I do the same for books I quit and am seldom complementary.
 I would feel terrible accepting a book to review only to find myself less than fond of it.
 So, in true answer to the question "Do I write book reviews", the short answer is: technically yes, but do not hold your breath.

 The long answer is that I love the freedom of reading and